 A single coat of primer/paint in a standard area room will run $150 for walls and $70 for ceilings.
 WE DO NOT RECOMMEND DOING SINGLE COAT WALL PAINTS EXCEPT WITH THE SAME COLOR/SHEEN – what is commonly known as a repaint.

-A single coat of white or ceiling white paint applied to the ceilings of a standard area room will run $65.
-Price assumes walls are also being painted – prices vary for ceiling only paints – for a normal room the price will run about $100 for a ceiling only – no walls paint.
+A single coat of white or ceiling white paint applied to the ceilings of a standard area room will run $70.
+Price assumes walls are also being painted – prices vary for ceiling only paints – for a normal room the price starts at $115 for a ceiling only – no walls paint.
 This works perfect for already white ceilings – any other color may require two coats or more to return to a normal white).

 Things that can increase the price: